JHoGit1/CS4375_Portfolio/README.md

 # F22_CS4375_Portfolio
-A portfolio for the CS4375 ML class
+A portfolio for the CS4375 ML class test.